 Marriage Counseling & Couples Therapy

-In doing work with couples, I employ Gottman Method Couples Therapy along with Emotionally Focused Therapy for Couples (EFT) and other theoretical orientations.
-The Gottman Method Couples Therapy is based on Dr. John Gottman’s research that began in the 1970s and continues to this day.
-The research has focused on what makes marriages succeed or fail.
-From this research, Drs.
-John and Julie Gottman have created a method of therapy that emphasizes a nuts-and-bolts approach to improving clients’ relationships.
-This method is designed to help teach specific tools to deepen friendship and intimacy in your relationship and to learn to productively manage conflicts.
-Emotionally Focused Therapy for Couples is an approach developed by Dr. Sue Johnson based in attachment theory, and it has been validated by empirical studies.
-This approach seeks to help couples understand the negative patterns or cycles at work in the relationship that foster distance and to work to create new communication and ways of relating to each other that deepen connection.
+I have completed the 1st level of Emotionally Focused Therapy for Couples which is an approach developed by Dr. Sue Johnson based in attachment theory, and it has been validated by empirical studies.
+I had the rare experience of being personally trained by Sue Johnson.
+Her approach seeks to help couples understand the negative patterns or cycles at work in the relationship that foster distance and to work to create new communication and ways of relating to each other that deepen connection.

-I am trained and certified in PREPARE/ENRICH, an assessment and counseling approach for couples preparing for marriage or seeking to improve their marriage.
-I generally recommend at least six counseling sessions for couples preparing for marriage (after the four-session assessment process described above).
-Note that many counties in Georgia offer a discount on the marriage license for couples who have received pre-marital counseling/education.
-Check with your county about requirements
+I am trained and certified in PREPARE/ENRICH, an assessment and counseling approach for couples preparing for marriage or seeking to enrich their marriage, regardless of how long they have been married I generally recommend at least six counseling sessions for couples preparing for marriage.

 We are never so vulnerable as when we love."
 Sigmund Freud